zaynetro/zaynetro.com/content/post/what-is-deno/index.md

 Deno is not the only one Node.js alternative.
 There is also [Bun](https://bun.sh/) which is WebKit-based.

 > Note that Bun's performance benchmarks may not represent the real world situation.
-[Read more](https://github.com/denoland/deno/discussions/15121).
+[Read more about benchmarks](https://github.com/denoland/deno/discussions/15121).